grebenyyk/PDF-NN/README.md

 python quick-predict.py /path/to/your/gr-files --output /path/to/results.csv
 ```

 The script recursively searches the input directory for `.gr` files, so subdirectories are included automatically.
 Input files must cover the 2–12 Å range; files that don't will be skipped with a warning.
-The default model is csd-9.h5 which is trained on CSD data in the `3C-train-model-CSD.ipynb` notbook.
+The default model is csd-9.h5 which is trained on CSD data in the `3C-train-model-CSD.ipynb` notebook.

 ## Overview